Aceinna/docs_openrtk/algorithms/MeasurementModel.rst

 magnetic field is zero.
 In the true-north NED-frame this is not the case; a magnetic declination angle corrects for this.
 The magnetic field at a given point can be found using the World Magnetic Model (WMM) or from NOAA’s website (https://www.ngdc.noaa.gov/geomag-web/#igrfwmm).
-In San Jose, CA, the magnetic field estimates are provided in Table 4:
+In San Jose, CA, the magnetic field estimates are provided in Table: